AndrewEllis93/Print-Tuning-Guide/README.md

         - Keep in mind that the movement pattern is **inset 20mm by default**, so the movements are minus 20mm on each end.
 This is why the distance is set to 260mm.
         - The **blue line** shows that a max speed of 500mm/s is actually being reached and maintained at 3000mm³/s*
         - ![](Images/TEST_SPEED_Calc.png)
+        - This graph shows that we max out a bit under **900mm/s** at an acceleration of 3000mm³/s.

 **3)** Run the `TEST_SPEED` macro using the [instructions below](#usage-of-the-test_speed-macro) with increasing speeds [until you experience skipping.](#determining-if-skipping-occured)